marqs85/cps2_digiav/board/neogeo/doc/install_aes.md

 ![](mv1c_rdac_hookup.jpg)

-Step 2: Preparation of AES3-3
+Step 2: Preparation of AES
 --------------------------

 1. If you plan on installing the board on the shaded area which is selected to minimize wire distances, bend down the capacitors in the yellow rectangle and make a small cutout for HDMI connector on lower part of the case.